Paul1031zhang1031/project1/README.md

 Project Structure
-The project is organized into modular Python scripts, each with a specific responsibility.
+The project is organized into modular Python scripts, each with a specific responsibility. project1/
-#
-project1/
-├── .streamlit/
+-.streamlit/
-│   └── secrets.toml        # Securely stores API keys for Groq and API Ninjas.
+--secrets.toml        # Securely stores API keys for Groq and API Ninjas.
-├── app.py               # The main Streamlit application file; handles UI and state.
+-app.py               # The main Streamlit application file; handles UI and state.
-├── chat.py              # Core logic engine for summarization and Q&A.
+- chat.py              # Core logic engine for summarization and Q&A.
-├── summarizer.py        # Utility for PDF text extraction.
+- summarizer.py        # Utility for PDF text extraction.
-├── e_qa.py                 # Module for comparing Q&A answers.
+- e_qa.py                 # Module for comparing Q&A answers.
-├── e_rouge.py              # Module for calculating and plotting ROUGE scores.
+-e_rouge.py              # Module for calculating and plotting ROUGE scores.
-├── e_similarity.py         # Utility for getting semantic similarity scores.
+- e_similarity.py         # Utility for getting semantic similarity scores.
-├── e_graph.py              # Generates the NetworkX similarity and consensus graphs.
+- e_graph.py              # Generates the NetworkX similarity and consensus graphs.
-├── README.md               # This documentation file.
+-README.md               # This documentation file.
-└── requirements.txt        # A list of all necessary Python dependencies.
+- requirements.txt        # A list of all necessary Python dependencies.
-#
-Use code with caution.

 Setup and Installation
 Follow these steps to get the project running on your local machine.
 1. Clone the Repository